reach-sh/reach-lang/docs-vue/src/ref-programs-consensus.md

 ::: note
-XXX (secref "ref-networks") discusses how Reach supports token minting on specific consensus networks.
+${seclink("ref-networks")} discusses how Reach supports token minting on specific consensus networks.
 :::

+We refer to creation of a new non-network token as ${defn("token minting")}.
-A non-network token may be XXX (deftech #:key "token minting" "minted") with the expression `new Token(PARAMS)`, where `PARAMS` is an object with the following keys:
+It is written with the expression `new Token(PARAMS)`, where `PARAMS` is an object with the following keys:
 + `name`: A value of type `Bytes(32)`; defaults to empty.
 + `symbol`: A value of type `Bytes(8)`; defaults to empty.
 + `url`: A value of type `Bytes(96)`; defaults to empty.